Oklahoma panel rejects clemency for man in baby’s killing

 Cole is scheduled to receive a lethal injection on Oct.
 20 at the Oklahoma State Penitentiary in McAlester.
 However, his attorneys still are awaiting a decision from a Pittsburg County judge on whether a trial will be held to determine if Cole is competent to be executed.

 “The evidence of Mr. Cole’s severe mental illness presented during today’s clemency hearing reinforces the need for a full trial on his competency,” Tom Hird, one of Mr. Cole’s attorneys, said in a statement after the hearing.

-“He is so impaired that he does not rationally understand why the state intends to execute him and was unable to participate in the clemency proceedings.”
+Oklahoma Attorney General John O’Connor said in a statement that he was grateful for the panel’s decision and that he believes Cole is competent enough to be executed.

+“Although his attorneys claim Cole is mentally ill to the point of catatonia, the fact is that Cole fully cooperated with a mental evaluation in July of this year,” O’Connor said.
+“The evaluator, who was not hired by Cole or the State, found Cole to be competent to be executed and that ‘Mr. Cole does not currently evidence any substantial, overt signs of mental illness, intellectual impairment, and/or neurocognitive impairment.’”

-Cole’s execution would the the sixth since Oklahoma resumed carrying out the death penalty in October.
+Cole’s execution would be the sixth since Oklahoma resumed carrying out the death penalty in October 2021.

 The state once had one of the busiest death chambers in the country, but halted executions in September 2015 following a botched execution the previous year and a mix-up in which the wrong lethal drugs were delivered to the prison for an execution.